caxiam/ember-tabular/README.md

 * `filterProperty` - string - Default: null
   * Required
   * Used with the "Global Filter Sub-Component".
-  * Pass the property name.
+  * Pass the property name in camelCase format.
 * `filterPlaceholder` - string - Default: null
   * Optional
   * Placeholder to be used for the global-filter.